codurance/site/src/_posts/2020-01-14-fear-driven-development.md

 Of course, everything depends on context and spending 10 days agonising over the name of a method might be acceptable if you are a maintainer of a library where the public interfaces you provide to your consumers are of paramount importance.
 It depends!

+## A final message
+This post provides examples of how fear can start, and where it can lead.
+As a reader (and maybe a developer/programmer/wizard) you are in control, it is your decisions and those of your teammates that will decide whether your code is consumed by fear, or guarded by courage.

+We are all in this together trying to do our best, and if you spot someone practising FDD, help them out and share the wisdom.

+If you enjoyed this please reach out to me on [Twitter](https://twitter.com/Software_Sam_D) and share with others.